-Homework: Weekly homework assignments will be available on Connect the week before they are due.
-In general, homework covering material up until a given Thursday must be completed by the following Thursday night at 11:59 PM (due dates and coverage may be modified based on exam placement and Fall/Thanksgiving breaks).
+Homework: Homework assignments will be available on Connect; in general, homework is due one week after we cover the material.
+This means that some weeks will see two homework assignments due.
+In general, assignments are due at 11:59 PM, except assignments due the day of an exam, which are due when class starts.
 Homework assignments are intended to give you additional practice on difficult concepts as well as opportunities to synthesize the knowledge you have acquired in new ways.
-These assignments should take 2-3 hours and can be completed in several 'sessions' (which is a better idea than starting Thursday night).
-Lab/Recitation: Our weekly lab/recitation time will be used for experiments, quizzes, demonstrations, problem solving, lecture, and review sessions.
+These assignments should take 2-3 hours and can be completed in several 'sessions' (which is a better idea than starting a few hours before they are due!).

+Lab/Recitation: Our weekly lab/recitation time will be used for experiments, demonstrations, problem solving, lecture, and review sessions.
 Information covered during these periods will be on exams.

 - Personal Protective Equipment (PPE) is required for lab experiments and consists of: goggles, closed flat shoes (no high heels, no exposed toes or heels), clothing covering your lower extremities, and lab coats.
-You will not be allowed in lab without proper PPE on lab days (indicated on the syllabus). - You are responsible for reading the lab materials ahead of time and completing the Pre-Lab Assignment, as well as writing up and analyzing your results in Post-Lab assignments.
-On days we do not conduct experiments, we will have lab worksheets, which may or may not include a prelab portion. - Points will be deducted for tardiness, lab safety violations, and other class disruptions. - Your lowest lab grade will be dropped.
+You will not be allowed in lab without proper PPE on lab days (indicated on the last two pages of the syllabus). - You are responsible for reading the lab materials ahead of time and completing the Pre-Lab assignment, as well as writing up and analyzing your results in Post-Lab assignments.
+On days we do not conduct experiments, we will have lab worksheets, which may or may not include a pre-lab portion.
+Post-labs for the previous week and pre-labs for the current week are due in the first 5 minutes of lab. - Points may be deducted for tardiness, lab safety violations, and other class disruptions. - Your lowest lab grade will be dropped.